jzgriffin/frequencypp/README.md

 # frequencypp

 `frequencypp` is a C++17 library implementing a temporal frequency type that is compatible with `std::chrono`.
+Values of `frequencypp::frequency` can be converted to/from values of `std::chrono::duration`.
+The conversion accounts for differences in tick representation and period.

 # Building and installing